-From inception through June 2016, we received nearly \$37 million in payments under this collaboration with Janssen, not including the \$10 million license fee we earned in July 2016 when Janssen licensed IONIS-JBI1- $2.5{Rx}$ from us.
+From inception through September 2016, we received nearly \$47 million in payments under this collaboration with Janssen, including the \$10 million license fee we earned in July 2016 when Janssen licensed IONIS-JBI1-2.5 ${\rm Rx}$ from us, which we recognized as revenue in the third quarter of 2016.
 We will earn the next milestone payment of \$5 million if Janssen chooses another target to advance under this collaboration.